igorski/zJS-lib/README.md

 ## EventHandler

-A wrapper that can listen to Events broadcast by multiple different EventDispatchers / DOM Elements.
+A wrapper Object that can listen to Events broadcast by different EventDispatchers / DOM Elements.
 EventHandler is also _Disposable_ and can as such instantly clean up all registered listeners of all elements when invoking the _dispose()_-method.
+No need to detach individual callbacks from individual event types.

 Its methods are :